AdobeDocs/experience-platform.pt-BR/help/intelligent-services/customer-ai/troubleshooting.md

 ## A qualidade do modelo é ruim

-Se você receber o erro &quot;[!UICONTROL A qualidade do modelo é ruim.
-Recomendamos criar um novo aplicativo com a configuração modificada &quot;]&quot;.
+Se você receber o erro &quot;[!UICONTROL Model Quality is poor.
+We recommend creating a new app with the modified configuration]&quot;.
 Siga as etapas recomendadas abaixo para ajudar a solucionar problemas.

 ![](./images/errors/model-quality.png){width=300}